Getting The Right Experience To Land Your First Travel Nurse Job

 Travel nurses are expected to adapt quickly, and if you have not been in bedside care or worked the floor of a hospital, your resume will fall to the bottom of the barrel quickly.
 Direct bedside care is the most important thing that facilities want to see in your experience.

-Charting can be an obstacle for even the most seasoned travelers.
+Charting can be an obstacle for even the most seasoned travel nurses.
 If you can show that you know multiple mainstream charting programs, you will get a big leg up on your competition.
 Soak up this knowledge early on in your career, or take some classes on the commonly used systems.

-Since you will not get as detailed of an orientation as a staff RN, you are expected to be familiar with the facility’s charting program upon arrival.
+Since you will not get as detailed of an orientation as a staff nurse, you are expected to be familiar with the facility’s charting program upon arrival.
 Some facilities even require that you are proficient in their program before you ever receive a job offer.

 Lynda.com is a great resource for either learning or brushing up on specific computer charting software.
 Here are some of the main charting programs used in facilities today: